 The IV Program's engineering and computer science professionals work closely with an interdisciplinary team of specialists, including cognitive psychologists specializing in human factors and experts in visibility, geospatial databases, road-weather and other traveler information systems, virtual environments, image processing, and traffic-signal operations.

-TERRA is a research governance structure formed in 2004 to foster a comprehensive road research program.
-TERRA brings together government, industry, and academia in a dynamic partnership to advance innovations in road engineering and construction.
-TERRA's partnering efforts reach beyond Minnesota to include transportation organizations in other states and in Europe.
+TERRA was a research governance structure formed in 2004 to foster a comprehensive road research program.
+TERRA brought together government, industry, and academia in a dynamic partnership in other states and in Europe to advance innovations in road engineering and construction.
+The TERRA partnership ended as of June 30, 2015.

 Coordinated by CTS in cooperation with state and regional organizations, the TRG study was an effort to better understand the linkages between land use, community development, and transportation in the Twin Cities metropolitan area.